How to Overcome Guilt: Strategies for Managing and Healing

 Setting Realistic Expectations

 As you have read above, guilt could stem from failing to meet your own or others' expectations.
-Setting realistic expectations involves acknowledging your limitations and recognizing that it's impossible to please everyone or to be flawless.
+Setting realistic expectations involves acknowledging your limitations and recognising that it's impossible to please everyone or to be flawless.

 It's about setting achievable goals and being reasonable about what can be accomplished.
 This strategy can reduce feelings of guilt by aligning your expectations with reality.